rd2/tbd/_site/pages/custom.md

   "v1z": 8.53398380454007
 },
 ```
 Here, "type" designates one of the possible (extended) TBD _shorthands_.
-Although one may have simply relied on a general "fenestration" _psi_ value to start with, TBD will differentiate between fenestration "heads", "jambs" and "sills".
-In addition, TBD will add a "convex" or "concave" suffix to edges linking surfaces that aren't on the same 3D plane.
+Although one may have simply relied on a general "fenestration" _psi_ factor to start with, TBD will differentiate between fenestration "heads", "jambs" and "sills".
+In addition, TBD will add a "convex" or "concave" suffix to edges linking _envelope_ surfaces that aren't on the same 3D plane.
 A simple, rectangular building would have a minimum of 4 "convex" parapet edges, but a one-story extension to a 2-story building would (also) have at least one "concave" parapet edge.

 If one comes across published _psi_ data that distinguishes between fenestration "heads", "sills" and "jambs" (the BETBG does hold some examples), and/or differences between "convex" vs "concave" corners, then one could customize a _tbd.json_ file as follows:
 ```